0

 Transit-Oriented Communities

-Subject jurisdictions include those within metropolitan planning organizations that are:
+Subject jurisdictions (termed “Transit-Oriented Communities” in the law) include those within metropolitan planning organizations that are:

 • Unincorporated areas (a) within ½ mile of light rail or commuter rail stations and (b) within ¼ mile of transit corridors and surrounded by municipalities

-Local governments that are not subject jurisdictions can opt in by designating “neighborhood centers” to be eligible for the TOC infrastructure grant program!
+• Local governments that are not Transit-Oriented Communities can opt in by designating Neighborhood Centers to be eligible for the TOC infrastructure grant program.

 • Adams County